michaelalfaro/eeb177-W17.github.io/_posts/2017-01-03-setup-github.markdown

 Set the cache to timeout after 1 hour (setting is in seconds):
 `git config --global credential.helper 'cache --timeout=3600'`

-If you now navigate to your new repository on github, you should see your assignments folder with a solid README.
+If you now navigate to your new repository on github, you should see your lab-work folder with the README file that you wrote.
 Congrats!